-Elk season varies from place to place.
-The earliest elk hunting seasons kick off in late August.
-That may seem like a lot of time, but you have a lot to do!
-The time is now for big game hunters to check their gear, secure their tags, plot their hunt, and practice their aim!
-Here are all the things you should be doing now to make that shot.
+Elk season varies depending on the state, but the earliest elk hunting seasons kick off in late July.
+That means that preparing for elk season starts now, because you have a lot to do if you want to be successful.
+The time is now for big game hunters to check their gear, secure their tags, plot their hunt, tune your bow, and get sighted in!

-You can still get an over the counter permit in these states…
+You can still get an-over the-counter tag in these states…

 Mapping Your Hunt

-Now that you know where you are hunting, it’s time to secure your kill count by using technology to your advantage.
+Now that you know where you are hunting, use technology to your advantage.

-Google Earth is a critical tool in your arsenal as you scout out the best locations.
+Google Earth is used by hunters all the time when they’re preparing for elk season.
+It’s a critical tool in your arsenal as you scout out the best locations.
 An elk needs access to water, food, and cover.
-An elk prefers wooded areas for a sense of security.
+Elk prefer wooded areas for a sense of security.

 Now’s the time to be purchasing the pack and boots you will need; otherwise, you will be kicking yourself later.